CycloneDX/guides/ML-BOM/en/0x23-Design-Model-Card-Quantitative-Analysis.md

 ###### Example: Declaring the MMLU accuracy score for Qwen-7B

-The Qwen3 accuracy scores, for various benchmarks, are published in their [QwenLM/Qwen](https://github.com/QwenLM/Qwen?tab=readme-ov-file#performance) GitHub repository's README.
+The Qwen accuracy scores, for various benchmarks, are published in their [QwenLM/Qwen](https://github.com/QwenLM/Qwen?tab=readme-ov-file#performance) GitHub repository's README.

-This appears as a table inclusive of all Qwen3 models along with other similar models for comparison.
+This appears as a table inclusive of all Qwen models along with other similar models for comparison.
 Here is the table row for all Qwen-7B benchmarks:

 | Model             |   MMLU   |  C-Eval  |  GSM8K   |   MATH   | HumanEval |   MBPP   |   BBH    |  CMMLU   |
 |:------------------|:--------:|:--------:|:--------:|:--------:|:---------:|:--------:|:--------:|:--------:|